RichardRobinnsonLJ/RF_Projects/README.md

 This repository contains a collection of **RF and Mixed-Signal circuit designs** implemented using **Cadence Virtuoso (GPDK 90nm CMOS technology)** as part of my Master's in VLSI.

-The focus is on designing and analyzing key RF front-end building blocks along with a **high-speed ADC**, operating around **2.4 GHz**, widely used in wireless communication systems.
+The focus is on designing and analyzing key RF front-end building blocks along with **data conversion and frequency synthesis systems**, operating around **2.4 GHz and beyond**.

 ---